armory/docs/content/en/docs/installation/guide/install-on-gke-operator.md

 ### Add GCP credentials as a cluster secret

-The kustomize template repository that you cloned in the previous section enables you to easily create Secret objects within your Kubernetes cluster so you can securely access credentials.
+The kustomize template repository that you cloned enables you to easily create Secret objects within your Kubernetes cluster so you can securely access credentials.
 Place the `${SERVICE_ACCOUNT_FILE}` file in the `./secrets/files` directory and run the `./secrets/create-secrets.sh` script.